tristanloper/yt-transcriber/README.md

 Speaker diarization works best when:

-* Speakers do not talk over one another too much
+* speakers do not talk over one another too much
-* The audio is reasonably clean
+* the audio is reasonably clean
-* The speakers have distinct voices
+* the speakers have distinct voices
-* There is not excessive background noise or music
+* there is not excessive background noise or music

 Interviews, panels, and stage conversations usually work better than noisy recordings or heavily edited audio.